dantosXD/coastaldraftlines/src/pages/index.md

           We offer 24 hour emergency repair services.

-          For emergencies call 207-555-5555 for availability and pricing, for everyone thing else:
+          For emergencies call 207-555-5555 for availability and pricing.

+          For everything else:

           [Get a Free Quote Now